kbielefe/talks/README.md

 ## To create a new talk:

-Copy a file in the _talks directory.
+Copy a file in the _posts directory.
+Create a 380x200 image with 5px inner boundaries in the assets/header-images directory and set the optimized_image front matter to its url.
+Use the 'slides' category for reveal.js slides.